dcunited001/dcunited001.github.io/_drafts/speed-of-thought-3-metrics-equilibium-and-zero-in-sociophysical-games.md

         computable and incomputable be used? (at least, as it pertains to social phenomena)

+#### Differences Between Coarse-Grained Modeling for Quantum Physics and Social Physics

 - how do coarse-grained models differ b/w quantum physics and social physics (where data & beliefs are inschematic)
+  - tensor network for large scale geoeconomic/geosocial networks
+    - especially modeling particle/information transfer
+    - modeled as a kind of partial diff-eq -- with a "geo-graph" structure, a mix of a graph and a space -- where the state of the diff-eq decides the position/distribution of information processing/transferring
+      - it's a diff-eq where the current/initial values specify the structure of the "geo-graph" which itself decides the interactions that are possible
+      - viz. imagine the world b/w 1,000 BC and 1,000 AD and now,
+        model an *approximate* sociophysical simulation, where the population distribution may change, as might the distribution/trade of resources
+    - how can a tensor network model something like this efficiently?
+    - how would such a tensor network relate to Nash's proof for special cases of the Heat Equation
+      - vibrating particles, resonating with much higher-dimensional information than simply kinetic/thermal energy
+      - does this actually connect to Nash's proof?

+- S/Phys (X) euclidean path integrals
+  - how does this interact with coarse graining?

 - the difference b/w being formally and informally judged by society
   - if you're informally judged, each person reacts to you and the